Rock Lake

 O'Neil Flow Road is a designated snowmobile trail and crosses the hiking trail to Rock Lake, so cross-country skiers and snowshoers should be cautious.
 Skiers and snowshoers should be on alert for snowmobiles on these trails and move to the side to let them pass.

-This would be a nice short snowshoe for the entire family, and a great way to introduce kids to the sport.
-It would also make for a decent short cross-country ski destination.
+This trail gets very little winter use from skiers and snowshoers, but does make for a decent short cross-country ski destination.
 Even with limited use in winter it can be an enjoyable trek.
+Be prepared for any Adirondack winter outdoor adventure.

 Paddling